erickbytes/lofipython/content/blog/should-you-block-llms-and-bots-from-your-blog.rst

     <center><em>Block AI Bots Configuration on Cloudflare Pages</em></center>

-I now have another level of security available if I want to use it.
-For now, I'm choosing to keep my blogs open to all traffic, including AIs while excluding some bots.
-Anyone who publishes to the open internet will have to assess their willingness to open up their site and trust that it will come back to them in some way.
+This new configuration option gives another level of security if I want to use it.
+For now, I'm choosing to keep my blogs open to most traffic, including AIs while excluding some bots.
+Anyone who publishes to the internet needs to assess their willingness to trust big tech's bots to scrape their data.

    You can block artificial intelligence (AI) bots, crawlers, and scrapers from scraping your website content and training large language models (LLM) to recreate it without